Tap here to get 5 Secrets to Stress Free Dinners

 • Put the pretzels (on the wax paper) in the freezer for 15 minutes.
 While they are setting, melt the candy melts following the instructions on the bag.

-• Take two pretzels at a time out of the freezer and dip them in the chocolate.
+• Take 2 pretzels at a time out of the freezer and dip them in the chocolate.
 Note: mine were cute on the front and a mess on the back, but delicious all around.
 If you want them to look more perfect, you may want to do a second dipping in the orange melts once the first layer sets.

 • While the orange is still wet, place a sunflower seed at the top of each one for the stem.